zlatanned/way-to-go/2. Basic Concepts/README.md

         bool - Boolean true or false.

         Note: The difference between float32 and float64 is the precision, meaning that float64 will represent the number with higher accuracy, but will take more space in memory.

+## Constants
+    => In some cases your program may need values that are preserved during the program.
+These are called constants and they cannot be changed from their initial value.
+        Constants are declared like variables, but with the const keyword and need to be assigned a value: cont pi = 3.14
+        Now, pi is a constant and cannot be changed.

+        Note: Constants cannot be declared using the := syntax.